Twilight (2008 film): Casting

 Peter Facinelli was chosen to play Carlisle Cullen, though he was not the first choice by Summit, revealing, "Hardwicke liked me, but there was another actor that the studio was pushing for."
 For unknown reasons, that actor was not able to play the part and Facinelli was selected in his place.
 Elizabeth Reaser was hired as Esme Cullen, despite only knowing in the audition that the film was based on a novel.
 Jackson Rathbone, who was in the final mix for Edward, was cast as Jasper Hale.
 The choice of Ashley Greene to portray Alice Cullen was the subject of fan criticism due to Greene being 7 in taller than her character as described in the novel.
-Meyer had also stated that Rachael Leigh Cook resembled her vision of Alice.
+Meyer stated previously that Rachael Leigh Cook resembled her vision of Alice.
 Nikki Reed was cast as Rosalie Hale.
 Reed had previously worked with Hardwicke on Thirteen, which they wrote together, and Lords of Dogtown.
 Reed commented, "I don't want to say it's a coincidence, because we do work well together, and we have a great history.
 I think we make good work, but it's more that the people that hire [Hardwicke] to direct a film of theirs [have] most likely seen her other work."
 After an open casting call, Taylor Lautner was cast as Jacob Black.
-Kellan Lutz was in Africa shooting the HBO miniseries Generation Kill when the auditions for the character of Emmett Cullen were conducted.
+Kellan Lutz was in Africa shooting the miniseries Generation Kill when the auditions for the character of Emmett Cullen were conducted.
 The role had already been cast by the time that pre-production ended in December 2007, but the actor who had been selected "fell through"; Lutz subsequently auditioned and was flown to Oregon, where Hardwicke personally chose him.
-Rachelle Lefèvre was interested in pursuing a role in the film because Hardwicke was attached to the project as director; there was also "the potential to explore a character, hopefully, over three films"; and she wanted to portray a vampire.
+Rachelle Lefevre was interested in pursuing a role in the film because Hardwicke was attached to the project as director; there was also "the potential to explore a character, hopefully, over three films"; and she wanted to portray a vampire.
 She "thought that vampires were basically the best metaphor for human anxiety and questions about being alive."
 Christian Serratos initially auditioned for Jessica Stanley, but she "fell totally in love with Angela" after reading the novels and successfully took advantage of a later opportunity to audition for Angela Weber.
 The role of Jessica Stanley went to Anna Kendrick, who got the part after two mix-and-match auditions with various actors.